e-picas/markdown-extended/doc/ROADMAP.md

 Creating a release, you MAY go on the following steps:

--   BEFORE a release, on the "wip" branch:
+-   BEFORE a release, on the "dev" branch:
     -   the best practice is to rebuild the `markdown_reminders` page before each release
     -   you MAY run the PHPUnit tests to check current work
 -   CREATING the release:
-    -   merge "wip" into "master"
+    -   merge "dev" into "master"
     -   you MUST use the `pre-commit-hook.sh` to create a release (the best practice is to use the `piwi/dev-tools` package to do so) ; this MAY do:
         -   update the version number in the `src/MarkdownExtended/MarkdownExtended.php` file